BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

-From the observed Balmer decrement of the narrow lines, we derive a dust attenuation value $A_{V,\mathrm{n}} = 1.4\pm0.4$~mag (Table~\ref{t.pars}).
-We adopted the \citet{gordon+2003} dust extinction law and an intrinsic \Halpha/\Hbeta flux ratio of 2.86, appropriate for Case-B recombination, electron temperature $T_\mathrm{e}=10,000~\mathrm{K}$ and density $n_\mathrm{e}=500~\mathrm{cm}^{-3}$.
-This value is inconsistent with the blue UV slope (Witten C., in~prep.), suggesting a different origin for the narrow lines and rest-frame UV continuum, with the latter perhaps due to the AGN itself \citepalias{ji+2025}.
+We measure the Balmer decrement of the narrow lines from the total aperture, and find a dust attenuation value $A_{V,\mathrm{n}} = -0.2\pm0.5$~mag, fully consistent with no dust (Table~\ref{t.pars}), and possibly even suggesting an intrinsic line ratio lower than the standard Case-B value adopted here \citep{mcclymont+2025c,nikopoulos+2025}.
+The posterior chains include a dust attenuation correction, applied for every sample where $A_{V,\mathrm{n}}>0$.
+For this, we adopted the \citet{gordon+2003} `SMC-bar' dust extinction law and an intrinsic \Halpha/\Hbeta flux ratio of 2.86, appropriate for Case-B recombination, electron temperature $T_\mathrm{e}=10,000~\mathrm{K}$ and density $n_\mathrm{e}=500~\mathrm{cm}^{-3}$.

-For the BLR, assuming an intrinsic Balmer decrement of 3.1 \citep{dong+2008}, we find $A_{V,\mathrm{b}} = 3.1\pm0.3$~mag.
+For the BLR, assuming an intrinsic Balmer decrement of 3.1 \citep{dong+2008}, we find $A_{V,\mathrm{b}} = 2.9\pm0.2$~mag.
 We caution, however, that the intrinsic \Halpha/\Hbeta ratio in BLRs is quite uncertain, reaching values up to 10 \citep{ilic+2012}.
 For \target we disfavour such a high intrinsic ratio, because the observed Balmer decrement of the broad lines is also equal to $10\pm1$.
-Given this observed value, assuming an intrinsic decrement of 10 would imply little or no dust attenuation, at variance with the considerable dust found in both the narrow lines as well as in front of the accretion disc \citetext{$A_V = 2.13\pm0.02$~mag; \citetalias{ji+2025}}.
+Given this observed value, assuming an intrinsic decrement of 10 would imply little or no dust attenuation, at variance with the considerable dust found in front of the accretion disc \citetext{$A_V = 2.13\pm0.02$~mag; \citetalias{ji+2025}}.
+On the other hand, other high-redshift LRDs seem to display non-Case-B ratios \citep{nikopoulos+2025}, and evidence for collisional excitation from a joint analysis of broad \Hgamma, \Hbeta and \Halpha \citep{deugenio+2025g}.